 But, There is still more to do!

-During the winter of 2018-2019, we need to complete fundraising to purchase the Teal from our bridge-buyer.
+We are incredibly close to completing fundraising to purchase the Teal from our bridge-buyer.
 We also hope to complete renovations to make the Teal more efficient, fully functional for educational programs, attractive for tourist AND an all-around asset to the lake community.
 We need your support to accomplish this and more!

 Complete the purchase of the Teal